Nerikomi-Inspired Polymer Clay Patterns: Layered Slices and Clean Canes

 2. Jellyroll Canes (Spirals)

-The classic spiral pattern - two or more colors wound together.
-Simple to make, stunning results.
+The classic spiral pattern, two or more colors wound together.
+Simple to make and a clean way to introduce contrast in finished pieces.

 Steps:

-- Roll two contrasting colors into sheets of equal thickness
+- Roll two contrasting colors into slabs of equal thickness

 - Starting at one short edge, roll tightly, keeping the core straight